jonathondilworth/nc-news/README.md

 To get a local copy up and running follow these simple example steps.

-*Note: these instructions are currently for developers wishing to contribute; and as such, information regarding the testing and development databases is included below.*

 ### Prerequisites

 The required software you need to use this project is listed below: